Skip to content

 Why is Iran attacking Kuwait?

 Iran is targeting Kuwait because it hosts US military bases used in operations against Iran.
-Strikes on Kuwaiti refineries are coercive leverage to pressure Gulf States into withdrawing US support.Source: editorial
+Strikes on Kuwaiti refineries are coercive leverage to pressure Gulf States into withdrawing US support — the same logic as the Tanker War phase of the Iran-Iraq War.Source: Lowdown

 How much oil does Kuwait produce?

-Kuwait produces roughly 2.7 million barrels per day.
-Its Mina Al-Ahmadi refinery, which processes 730,000 barrels daily, has been struck twice by Iranian drones in March 2026.Source: editorial
+Kuwait produces roughly 2.7 million Barrels Per Day.
+Its Mina Al-Ahmadi refinery, which processes 730,000 barrels daily, has been struck twice by Iranian drones in March 2026.Source: Lowdown

 Is Kuwait safe for expats in 2026?

 Iranian drone strikes have hit military bases and oil refineries.
-Human Rights Watch documented civilian casualties among migrant workers, who make up 70% of the population and have no evacuation plans.Source: editorial
+Human Rights Watch documented civilian casualties among migrant workers, who make up 70 per cent of the population and have no evacuation plans.Source: Human Rights Watch

 How does the 1990 invasion of Kuwait compare to 2026?

 Saddam Hussein invaded Kuwait in 1990, prompting a US-led liberation.
-In 2026 Kuwait is not invaded but is being struck by Iranian drones because it hosts American forces and infrastructure.Source: editorial
+In 2026 Kuwait is not invaded but is being struck by Iranian drones because it hosts American forces and infrastructure.Source: Lowdown

 Background

 A small, oil-rich emirate at the head of the Persian Gulf, Kuwait was invaded by Saddam Hussein in 1990 and liberated by a US-led Coalition the following year.
 That trauma cemented a close defence relationship with Washington and the permanent hosting of CENTCOM assets.
-Kuwait produces roughly 2.7 million barrels of oil per day, making its refineries high-value targets in any Gulf energy war.
+Kuwait produces roughly 2.7 million barrels of oil per day and is an OPEC founding member, giving it an outsized role in energy markets relative to its size.
+Kuwait Investment Authority (KIA), one of the world's oldest sovereign wealth funds, manages assets estimated at over $800 billion.

 Source Material